deexithparand/velai-go/README.md

 # Velai-Go 🧠

-Backend service for the [Velai](https://velai.onrender.com/) platform — a job tracking and career management tool.
+Backend service for the [Velai](https://velai.onrender.com/) platform — a task tracking and management tool, built with Golang and Fiber.

 ## 🔗 Live URLs